gdetor/pygpsa/paper.md

-in deep learning (i.e. deep neuroevolution, [@stanley:2019]) remains a hotly contested issue: for what kinds of problems can evolutionary processes be fast enough in comparison to gradient methods for training model weights directly, or is EC only suitable for automatic tuning of high-level hyperparameters, or, failing even that, exploring subjectively-defined trajectories in high-dimensional latent spaces after the embeddings have already been learned by gradient methods?
+in deep learning (i.e. deep neuroevolution, [@stanley:2019]) remains a hotly contested issue: for what kinds of problems can evolutionary processes be fast enough in comparison to gradient methods for training model weights directly?
+Is EC only practically suitable for automatic tuning of high-level hyperparameters, or, failing even that, exploring subjectively-defined trajectories in high-dimensional latent spaces after useful representations (*e.g.*, word embeddings) have already been learned by gradient methods?

 Genetic Algorithms (GAs) embody a specific instantiation of EC that tends to be characterized by discrete generations with nearly-complete selection and